Projects

 With the help of grants and donations from volunteers just like you, we have been able to put over $225,000 into 15 projects on our home river.

-We have changed perception of water from avoid it, to enjoy it
+of the DSP from avoid it, to enjoy it

 Ongoing Projects